luksfarris/luksfarris.github.io/docs/_posts/2019-04-01-brutalist-sw.markdown

 title:  "Brutalist Software Development"
 date:   2019-04-01 12:00:00 +0100
 categories: sofware engineering scrum
+permalink: /brut-soft-dev
 ---

+> This article is a collection of bad software engineering practices I've collected during the past 10 years I've been in the industry, consolidated into one single parody.
+Any resemblance to actual people, companies, or events is probably coincidental ;)

 ### The art of building raw, disposable, unusable software